rdw100/bronto/README.md

 # bronto
-Bronto is a Progressive Web Application (PWA) that accesses the stock market data using .NET 8 and Blazor.
+:sauropod:Bronto is a Progressive Web Application (PWA) that accesses stock market data using .NET 8 and Blazor.